-As of the time I’m writing this, WordPress has crossed the 50% usage mark, which means that over 50% of websites in the world use the platform for their web and online projects.
-That’s a scary number.
-Almost like Facebook.
+As of the time of writing, WordPress has crossed the 50% usage mark, which means that over 50% of websites in the world use the platform for their web and online projects.

 WordPress is used by 58.7% of all the websites whose content management system we know.
 This is 27.5% of all websites. — w3techs